azeneli/c-project/README.md

 npm run markJsConfig
 ```

-Note that you do not have to name it sel-chrome -> it can be a name of your choice

 ## Troubleshooting
--run node -v and make sure your node version is 8.x.x or greater
+-run node -v and make sure your node version is 13.x.x or greater
 -Need to have Chrome Browser Version 86

 - If not able to run tests afer 'npm test' then run: node_modules/.bin/webdriver-manager update